stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 Then build and install mwp and optionally the blackbox tools (as `mwptools/docs/debian-ubuntu-dependencies.txt`).
 [Build documentation](https://github.com/stronnag/mwptools/wiki/Building-with-meson-and-ninja).

-For the optimal blackbox replay, install the [flightlog2x](https://github.com/stronnag/bbl2kml) tools; build from source in Linux/WSL.
+For blackbox replay, install the [flightlog2x](https://github.com/stronnag/bbl2kml) tools; build from source in Linux/WSL or install the release binaries.

+Note that the normative build reference is the `INSTALL` file in the source tree.

 ## Running mwp